Certification of Finances for International Students

 - Has withdrawn all applications from other law schools

-There are no guarantees that the deferral will be approved.
-If a deferral is approved, the applicant will be notified in writing.
-Any admitted applicant accepting the deferred admission is required to submit an additional $300 non-refundable fee along with the $600 seat deposit.
+If a deferral is granted, the individual will be notified in writing.
+Any admitted applicant accepting the deferred admission is required to submit a $300 non-refundable fee in addition to the $600 seat deposit.
 The seat deposit and deferral fee, totaling $900, will be applied to tuition upon fall matriculation the following year.
 Questions regarding deferment requests may be sent to firstname.lastname@example.org.

 Moral Character and Fitness

 Each applicant should contact the State Bar in the state(s) in which the applicant intends to obtain a license.